 Webull is a good option for those who want to invest in crypto, but not for those who want to store crypto in their own digital wallet.
 You can easily buy and sell crypto on Webull, but (currently) you cannot transfer it from Webull to your own digital wallet.

 Public.com is a good option for those who want to invest in crypto, but not for those who want to store crypto in their own digital wallet.
 You can easily buy and sell crypto on Public.com, but (currently) you cannot transfer it from Public.com to your own digital wallet.

-*Offer valid for U.S. residents 18+ and subject to account approval.
+*Public.com offer valid for U.S. residents 18+ and subject to account approval.
 This is not a recommendation.
 You can lose money with any investment.
 Open To The Public Investing is a member of FINRA & SIPC.
 Regulatory and firm fees apply.
 New customers receive free stock with value $3-300; 0.3% receive the max value.
-Cryptocurrency trading offered by Apex Crypto LLC.
+Cryptocurrency trading provided by Apex Crypto LLC (NMLS ID 1828849).
+Apex Crypto is licensed to engage in virtual currency business activity by the New York State Department of Financial Services.
 See Public.com/disclosures/

 Read next: M1 Finance Review